Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario1.md

 ## Data

-Due to very restricted storage space for anonymous repositories, the datasets **are not** included in the reproduction package and notebooks **are not** executable.
-Datasets will be available in a Zenodo public reproduction package if the paper is accepted.
+Data to reproduce the experience will be given when cloning the experience.

 ## Protocol